-Audio + transcript, conducted by Susan Garrity and Elizabeth Page 2020-present.

-16 full interviews (10 Native American,

-4 Plantation Era, 2 Hospital Era), 20-25

-additional oral histories planned to be conducted by Elizabeth Page and Burgetta Wheeler.
-Unpublished to date except for snippets on the Every Path Speaks website.
+Audio + transcript, conducted by Susan Garrity 2020-present.
+16 full interviews (10 Native American, 4 Plantation Era, 2 Hospital Era), 3 audio and film oral history interviews conducted by Legacy Committee Ran Coble in 2023-24 with two former directors of Dix Hospital and one with a relative of a Dix patient and local philanthropist."
+20-25 additional oral histories planned to be conducted by Burgetta Wheeler.
+Unpublished to date.
 Contact: Elizabeth Page